claudio-silva/grunt-angular-builder/README.md

 If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add those tasks to the `release` task list __before__ the `angular-builder` task.

-If you use CSS preprocessors, you may have to add the respective tasks to both the `release` and the `debug` task lists.
+Build-directives embedded in your source javascript files can direct the Builder to generate lists of stylesheets and templates that are **actually** required by your modules, in the correct loading order.
+These file path arrays can then be used by other Grunt tasks to build the required files.
+Read the Wiki for more information.

 ### Advanced Use